 Follow these vital steps to help prevent your child from getting an upset tummy whilst on holiday.

 2. It is important to choose food and drinks carefully.
-This could include eating only cooked foods that are served hot, avoiding food that has been sitting on a buffet as it may not be hot enough to kill bacteria growth.
-Another tip is avoiding raw fish and seafood, and eating raw fruit and vegetables after washing or peeling them in clean water.
+Depending on where you are this might include eating only cooked foods that are served hot, and avoiding food that has been sitting on a buffet for a while as it may not be hot enough to kill bacteria growth.
+Avoid raw fish and seafood, and eating raw fruit and vegetables after washed in water if you aren’t sure of the waters safety.

 3. Staying hydrated both during your flight and at your destination is vital.
-If you’re travelling somewhere where you’re likely to experience hot and humid weather, it is essential to always have water available to keep hydration levels topped up.
+If you’re travelling somewhere and humid, it is essential to always have water available to keep hydration levels topped up.
 The NHS states that tap water should be avoided for drinking, preparing food, brushing teeth and making ice in countries that may have lower levels of hygiene.
 While an iced drink is lovely and cooling when it’s hot outside, it is best practice to avoid ice cubes in bars and restaurants as they may be made with tap water.
 Instead, choose canned or bottled drinks kept in the fridge or in a bowl of ice to keep cool.
 If you’re self-catering or have a fridge-freezer in your room, you can make your ice cubes with bottled water.

-For younger children aged 12 months and over, look out for a dedicated supplement containing Lactobacillus Acidophilus and Bifidobacterium strains combined with vitamin C to provide relief for tummy upsets.
+For younger children aged 12 months and over, look out for a dedicated supplement containing Lactobacillus Acidophilus and Bifidobacterium strains combined with vitamin C to support gut flora before you go and help provide relief for tummy upsets.

 Will applying sunscreen block vitamin D?

-You can top up vitamin D intake by opting for food containing vitamin D and considering supplements.
+Sunscreen is vital for protecting skin of all ages but you can top up vitamin D intake by opting for food containing vitamin D for example oily fish like salmon, considering supplementation.

 How can I help my child sleep well on holiday?